darkoverlordofdata/adriac/readme.md

 ## Dark Vala Manifesto

-While working with ecere, I saw again that I prefer the MSDN style naming convention.
-So, moving back to Vala, I implement my code using that style.
-But it is jaring to see against the gnome snake case code - but that can fixed in the vapi.

-Dark Vala is born, powered by ZeroG - runtime for vala without GObject
+Powered by ZeroG - runtime for vala without GObject

-So, by design, Dark Vala reinforces that it is a different vala:
+So, by design, this Dark Vala reinforces that it is a different vala:

 * no PThread, GObject / GType / Gio, etc
 * no snake-case natives, use msdn style
-* modernize vapi for List, StringBuilder, etc
+* simplified api for builtins: List, StringBuilder, etc.
-* alternate oop methodologies
+* alternate oop methodologies such as closures.

-A different version of vala for games?
-Not so unique.
-Unity3D has a 3.xish version of CSharp.
-Pico8 adds it's own restictions to Lua.